bunniico/is-furry-py/README.md

 # is-furry-py
-Checks if a string has "owo" or "uwu" in it (or replaces the matches).
+Returns True if a string contains a variation of "OwO"

 ## Setup